sourcebots/website/content/events/2018/kickstart.md

 ## Location

-Kicstart is being held on the University of Southampton's Highfield Campus:
+Kickstart is being held on the University of Southampton's Highfield Campus:

 > University Road\
 > Southampton\